Have you ever taken a hot bath or shower after a tough game?

 Hot tub sessions should take place 12 to 24 hours following a workout or a few hours before the activity to help warm up the muscles.

 Before using hot tubs as part of any regimen, people should contact their doctor.
 This is particularly true for those with known heart issues, pregnant women, people taking blood thinners or similar medications, and those who’ve had recent surgery.
-Hydrotherapy is not a replacement for proper medical treatment when injured.

 There’s no denying the positive effects of hydrotherapy for athletes.
 Hot tubs offer an opportunity to relax and unwind without leaving the house.